Pancreatic insufficiency

 How does pancreatic insufficiency develop?

-Children with pancreatic insufficiency often have the problem from birth due to genetic disorders.
+Children with pancreatic insufficiency often have problem starting from birth due to genetic disorders.
 It can also develop later after pancreatitis, which is an inflammation of the pancreas that can come on suddenly and reoccur.
 Pancreatitis can come on after an episode of gallstones.

 Who is at risk of developing this condition?